 2. Strategically applied ice

-Apply flat, compact ice packs you keep in your freezer to your joints or other areas that tend to perspire a lot – your neck, forehead, wrists, lower back, backs of your knees or décolletage, says the American Grandparents Association.
+Apply flat, compact ice packs you keep in your freezer to your joints or other areas that tend to perspire a lot – your neck, forehead, wrists, lower back, backs of your knees or upper chest.
 Not only will it cool those areas quickly, but you’ll focus on the burst of frigidity, instead of the overall heat.

 3. Time your activities

-The hottest time of a summer day is usually midafternoon, not noon, says the National Weather Service.
-That’s because there’s a delay of up to three or four hours between when the sun irradiates the earth-atmosphere system and when the temperature begins to increase on the planet’s surface.
-This delay, known as the thermal response, means you should get summer outdoor activities done before 10 a.m. or after 6 p.m.
+The hottest time of a summer day is usually midafternoon, not noon.
+That’s because there’s a delay of up to three or four hours between when the sun irradiates the Earth-atmosphere system and when the temperature begins to increase on the planet’s surface.
+This delay, known as the thermal response, means you should get outdoor activities done in summer before 10 a.m. or after 6 p.m.